asseinfo/react-kanban/README.md

   * 👊 Reliable: 100% tested on CI; 100% coverage; 100% SemVer.
   * 🎮 Having fun: Play with Hooks 🎣 and Styled Components 💅🏻.
   * ♿️ Accessible: Keyboard and mobile friendly.
-  * 👫 Project-friendly: For use in projects.
+  * 🔌 Pluggable: For use in projects.

 ## 🛠 Install and usage